Designing for Interoperability and Ergonomics

 - Because the framework is integrated, and not cobbling together existing tools (as most JS boilerplates do), it can be tested, designed, and evolved as one unit.
 No oddball interactions from disparate dev teams working on incompatible tools.

 - Developers can go from 0 to running code in no time, with guarantees that everything works.
-Remember how we essentially had to install and set up everything twice, once for Webpack and once for Karma?

 - You can immediately start writing code and don't have to make decisions about where files should go or what sort of configuration you need.

 - Every project using this framework has the same shape, meaning you can jump into existing projects with a lot of context learned from the last one.
 Things learned from one project apply to the next.

 The downsides are flexibility.
 If the defaults that are set up don't work for your use-case, it's hard to change them.
 This also suffers the same problem as Webpack when there are internal failures—they are opaque and essentially impossible to debug.
 But, because the end-to-end system is designed together, by one team, this is less likely to happen.

 Webpack, Babel, etc. are all a hybrid of these two approaches.
 They have all of the downsides and few of the upsides.
 Each new project is a snowflake that must be hand-crafted.
 Each minor update to underlying libraries has a high chance of breaking things, because nothing was designed to interoperate in a good way, nor designed together.
 You also have a pretty high bar to getting a workable setup going—look how long it took us, and we aren't even using a front-end view framework like React or Angular.
 Trust me, it's even worse as you add those libraries.